x4nth055/emotion-recognition-using-speech/README.md

 # Speech Emotion Recognition
 ## Introduction
+- This repository handles building and training Speech Emotion Recognition System.
-- The basic idea behind this tool is to build and train a suited machine learning algorithm that could recognize and detects human emotions from speech.
+- The basic idea behind this tool is to build and train/test a suited machine learning ( as well as deep learning ) algorithm that could recognize and detects human emotions from speech.
 - This is useful for many industry fields such as making product recommendations, affective computing, etc.
 ## Requirements
 - **Python 3**